punitrathore/clj-parser/README.md

 ### Composing Parsers

 Now that we have some basic building blocks in place to parse characters, it would be nice to be able to combine them to build more powerful parsers.
-For example, lets say I want to parse the characters "LOG: " out of the string which begins with log.
-This is how we would do it
+For example, lets say I want to parse the characters "LOG: " out of log line.
+This is how we would do it -

 ```clj